 - A. Furnish extra materials that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
-Fan Belts: One for each belt-driven fan size.
+Filters: One set(s) of each type of filter specified. - 2.
+Fan Belts: One set(s) of belts for each belt-driven fan in energy recovery units.